Syr0nix/Windows-FIX-And-Boosters/README.md

-### Windows Optimization and Troubleshooting Script

-This comprehensive batch script, created by Syr0nix, is designed to enhance Windows performance, particularly for gaming, and assist with troubleshooting common system issues.
-It requires administrative privileges to execute fully and includes options for optimizing network, storage, and system settings.
-Users can select specific procedures or opt for a "Run All" mode for complete optimization.
-The script executes system commands, modifies registry entries, manages services, and initiates tasks to enhance system responsiveness and gaming experiences.

----

-### Key Features and Procedures

-1. **CHKDSK and Drive Optimization**
-   - Executes CHKDSK with repair options and defragments the primary drive to enhance storage performance.

-2. **Clean Temporary Folders**
-   - Deletes files in the TEMP directory, freeing up disk space and reducing clutter.

-3. **Windows Component Cleanup**
-   - Cleans and optimizes Windows components using DISM.

-4. **Windows Image Integrity Check**
-   - Repairs system images via DISM to resolve potential file corruption.

-5. **System File Check (SFC)**
-   - Runs `sfc /scannow` to verify and restore Windows system files.

-6. **Network Settings Optimization**
-   - Adjusts TCP/IP auto-tuning settings to improve network performance.

-7. **Set Power Plan to High Performance**
-   - Switches to the high-performance power plan, ideal for gaming or resource-intensive tasks.

-8. **Clear Event Logs**
-   - Empties Windows Event Logs to reclaim system resources.

-9. **Adjust for Best Performance**
-    - Opens visual effects settings to optimize for maximum performance.

-10. **Clear ARP Cache**
-    - Removes the ARP cache to potentially fix network issues.

-11. **Release/Renew IP Address and Flush DNS**
-    - Refreshes network IP and DNS cache to address connectivity problems.

-12. **Upgrade All Packages**
-    - Uses `winget` to update installed applications.

-13. **Clean Prefetch Files**
-    - Clears the Prefetch folder to improve startup times.

-14. **Disable Unnecessary Startup Programs**
-    - Opens Startup Apps settings for disabling auto-launch apps.

-15. **Disable Windows Visual Effects**
-    - Adjusts registry settings to disable visual effects for enhanced performance.

-16. **Enable Windows Visual Effects (Default)**
-    - Restores default visual effects for a traditional Windows appearance.

-17. **Disable Xbox Game Bar**
-    - Stops Game Bar processes, disables tasks, and uninstalls it to save resources.

-18. **Enable Xbox Game Bar**
-    - Re-enables the Xbox Game Bar and its associated features.

----

-### "Run All Procedures" Option
-For maximum performance, especially for gaming, the "Run All Procedures" mode implements a predefined set of optimizations, including disabling Windows visual effects and the Xbox Game Bar, ensuring minimal system overhead and maximum resource availability.

-This script is a versatile tool, offering flexible options for system maintenance and comprehensive tuning.
-Whether you’re a gamer or a power user, it simplifies system optimization to improve your Windows experience.
+Windows Optimization and Troubleshooting Script
+This powerful batch script, developed by Syr0nix, is designed for comprehensive Windows optimization, particularly for gamers and power users.
+It simplifies troubleshooting common issues and includes various options for network, storage, and system performance enhancements.
+With administrative privileges, users can execute individual tasks or choose a "Run All" option for a complete system optimization.

+Key Features and Procedures
+CHKDSK and Drive Optimization

+Executes CHKDSK and defragments drives to ensure efficient storage performance.
+Clean Temporary Folders

+Deletes unnecessary files from TEMP directories to reclaim disk space.
+Windows Component Cleanup

+Cleans system components using DISM to maintain a lean and stable environment.
+Windows Image Integrity Check

+Repairs system images to address potential corruption issues.
+System File Check (SFC)

+Runs sfc /scannow to verify and restore critical system files.
+Network Settings Optimization

+Tunes network configurations for enhanced connectivity and reduced latency.
+Set Power Plan to High Performance

+Adjusts power settings to prioritize system performance over energy savings.
+Clear Event Logs

+Deletes Windows Event Logs to free up resources.
+Adjust for Best Performance

+Disables visual effects to optimize the system for speed.
+Clear ARP Cache

+Flushes the ARP cache to resolve networking issues.
+Release and Renew IP Address, Flush DNS Cache

+Refreshes network settings to improve connectivity.
+Upgrade All Packages

+Updates all installed applications using winget.
+Clean Prefetch Files

+Clears the Prefetch folder to improve system responsiveness.
+Disable Unnecessary Startup Programs

+Helps manage startup applications to improve boot times.
+Disable Windows Visual Effects for Performance

+Modifies system settings to disable resource-intensive visual effects.
+Enable Windows Visual Effects (Default)

+Restores default visual effects for a balanced appearance.
+Disable Xbox Game Bar

+Stops processes and disables Xbox Game Bar for improved performance.
+Enable Xbox Game Bar

+Re-enables Xbox Game Bar and its related services.
+Clear RAM Cache

+Frees up memory resources by clearing the RAM cache.
+Winsock Reset

+Resets Winsock to fix potential network connectivity issues.
+Disable TCP Global Autotuning

+Modifies TCP settings to optimize data throughput for gaming or networking.
+Restart to BIOS

+Facilitates easy access to BIOS settings for hardware configuration.
+Remove Windows Spyware

+Deletes known Windows telemetry files to enhance privacy.
+Install 7-Zip

+Downloads and installs the 7-Zip compression utility.
+Install WinRAR

+Installs WinRAR for advanced file compression and extraction.
+"Run All Procedures" Option
+The "Run All Procedures" mode executes a predefined set of optimizations, including system tweaks and disabling non-essential features, to maximize performance.
+This mode is particularly useful for gamers and users seeking the most efficient system setup.